When is Crisis at Christmas open in London?

 Is there an age limit for volunteers?

-Services, Activities and Logistics Volunteers must be aged 18 or older.
-For these roles there is no upper age limit, except for drivers who must be 65 years old or younger.
+General, Services, Activities and Logistics Volunteers must be aged 18 or older.
+There is no upper age limit.

 How much time do I need to commit?

 Generally, we ask volunteers to do a minimum of two shifts across the week on two different days.
 However this varies for different roles.